Free South Dakota Arrests, Criminal Records & Probation Search

 Source: State of South Dakota, Office of the Attorney General – Division of Criminal Investigation27

-How To Tell If Someone Is on Probation or Parole in South Dakota
+How To Tell if Someone Is on Probation or Parole in South Dakota

-The Board of Pardons and Paroles under jurisdiction of the SD Department of Corrections (SDDOC) administers the granting of paroles and pardons to inmates in state prisons—the SDDOC is the point of contact to find out if someone is on parole in the state.10
+The Board of Pardons & Paroles under jurisdiction of the SD Department of Corrections (SDDOC) administers the granting of paroles and pardons to inmates in state prisons—the SDDOC is the point of contact to find out if someone is on parole in the state.10

-Under South Dakota State laws, a parolee is an offender who has been has been conditionally released to parole or suspended sentence from a SDDOC facility before the expiration of their sentence under the supervision of the SD Department of Corrections.11
+Under South Dakota State laws, a parolee is an offender who has been conditionally released to parole or suspended sentence from a SDDOC facility before the expiration of their sentence under the supervision of the SD Department of Corrections.11

 To illustrate just how many people are on probation and parole, the following image shows the combined total of probationers and parolees in South Dakota, along with their ethnicities.
 Furthermore, these totals are also compared to the number of individuals on community supervision (including probation and parole) in other states across the United States.